leikoilja/muscle-imbalance-detection/README.md

 ### Prerequisites

-Basic electronics and software development knowledge.
+- Basic electronics and software development knowledge.
+- Wearable electrodes for testing.
+See [this resource](https://github.com/leikoilja/muscle-imbalance-detection/tree/master/electronics/wearble-electrodes) for instructions how to make one.

 ## Device demonstration
 Click to view the video: